 I am so thankful that Diane took the time to do that so that my children will have their great-grandmothers stuffing recipe and it will also mean a lot to them to know that Diane had a hand in it as well (Diane also passed away the spring of 2019).

-Recipes are probably the most important thing to me when it comes to family heirlooms, so I am excited to be able to pass it down to my children.
+Recipes are probably one of the most important things to me when it comes to family heirlooms, so I am excited to be able to pass it down from generation to generation.

 Doesn’t the Crock Pot Stuffing With Sausage look super tasty?

 It’s seriously the best Crockpot dressing recipe ever!

 I shared a video so that you can easily see how to make it.
 I hope you like having the new visual.

 If you are wondering what I’m talking about when the recipe calls for packages of dressing, this is what you need to be looking for… Apparently dried stuffing and dressing are pretty much the same thing…please disregard my old crappy photo of it. 😉

 This is one of my most popular Holiday recipes, but it’s good any time of year too.